adamdon/ActivityPlanner/readme.md

 ## Configuration

-Place ".env" file into the project root directory with the following variables:
+Place a ".env" file into the project root directory or set environment variables with the following details:

 ```bash
 MONGO_URI=**************************